Unsupervised Learning of Unbiased Visual Representations: Analysis on controlled experiments

 \subsection{The effect of bias on learning}

-In order to provide a more in-depth understanding of the behaviour just described and to aid in the explanation of our debiasing technique, we propose a simple yet effective mathematical framework describing the impact of the bias on the learning process.
+To provide a more in-depth understanding of the behavior just described and to aid in the explanation of our debiasing technique, we propose a simple yet effective mathematical framework describing the impact of the bias on the learning process.
+To this end, we want to model the relation among three random variables $T$, $B$, and $Y$, representing the target class, the bias class, and the feature vector extracted by the model, respectively.

 Under the assumption that the target and biases classes are uniformly distributed across the dataset, we have: